 Age.
 The onset of schizophrenia is typically before age 25, and the illness persists throughout life.
-Although the lifetime risk for men and women is similar, onset is often later in women than in men, with a second peak onset around menopause, suggesting a protective role for estrogen.
-Peak onset for men is age 10-25, and for women it is age 25-35.
+Although the lifetime risk for men and women is similar, peak onset for men is earlier, between ages 10 and 25.
+For women, peak onset is between ages 25 and 35, with a second peak onset around menopause, suggesting a protective role for estrogen.
+A later age of onset is associated with a more favorable prognosis.

 Complications during delivery (e.g., preterm labor, hemorrhage, fetal hypoxia, maternal infections) have been associated with an increased risk of developing schizophrenia later in life.

-Persons who were not breast-fed for at least 2 weeks have been shown to have increased prevalence of schizophrenia, and a child with a genetic predisposition to schizophrenia may have a further increased risk if a childhood head injury occurs.
+Persons who were not breastfed for at least 2 weeks have been shown to have increased prevalence of schizophrenia, and a child with a genetic predisposition to schizophrenia may have a further increased risk if a head injury occurs in childhood.

-Other infections (e.g., influenza, measles) and increases in circulating inflammatory cytokines have also been suggested as potential risks factors for developing the disease.
+Other infections (e.g., influenza, measles) and increases in circulating inflammatory cytokines have also been suggested as potential risks factors for developing the condition.

 The history will clarify acute symptoms, and physical examination may help rule out other causes of psychosis.
 The diagnostic criteria of the American Psychiatric Association call for 2 or more symptoms in criterion A and the presence of B-D: